 A Message from CEO Sharon Harvey: I wanted to address Michigan Language Assessment’s vast global community of centers, recognizing organizations, students, teachers, and other stakeholders and provide the most up-to-date information possible from here in Ann Arbor, Michigan.

 The test specifications and example items for the revised Examination for the Certificate of Competency in English (ECCE) and the Examination for the Certificate of Proficiency in English (ECPE) are now available.
 As announced in June 2019, Michigan Language...

 Michigan Language Assessment is very proud of all that we have accomplished with our test centers, preparation centers, teachers and test takers during the past 12 months.
 Building on this success, we have planned further developments for 2020.

 As announced earlier this year, Michigan Language Assessment is in the process of revising the Examination for the Certificate of Competency in English (ECCE) and the Examination for the Certificate of Proficiency in English (ECPE).
 The test updates will reflect feedback from test users, changes to the test-taker population, and new thinking in language assessment.

 The MET (Michigan English Test) is an increasingly popular choice for English language learners seeking an international English certification at the high-beginner to advanced proficiency levels.
 The MET was revised in January 2019 to include more content in the academic domain, to offer two-skill or four-skill test options, and to reduce test time of the two-skill MET to 100 minutes.

+Join us for a 30-minute intro to MET Digital, which launches globally this October with in-center and at-home options.
+Register for the session that works best for you!
 This event is for higher education admissions and enrollment officers, intensive English program directors, and international recruiters.